BnMcGn/clath/README.md

 # Usage

 Clath runs as middleware in your Clack web application.
-Add this line to your app:
+Add this line to your app *after* the session middleware:

     (clath:component "https://yoursite.somewhere/")